This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon salt

-- 8 tablespoons cold, unsalted butter, cut into 1/2-inch pieces (4-ounces or 113g)
+- 8 tablespoons cold unsalted butter cut into 1/2-inch pieces (4-ounces or 113g)

-- ⅓ cup solid shortening (Crisco) (63g)
+- โ cup solid shortening (63g) like Crisco

-- 6-7 tablespoons ice cold water
+- 6-7 tablespoons ice water

-- 1 large egg, whisked with 1 tablespoon water (for egg wash)
+- 1 large egg whisked with 1 tablespoon water (for egg wash)

-- 1 tablespoon coarse sugar for topping if desired
+- 1 tablespoon coarse sugar for topping if desired on double crust pie

 Instructions